TumCucTom/CRGS-CSS-person-detection/README.md

 AND of course, if you want to do something different, go for it!
 How am I going to force you to do this?
 If you do want more info on what I did or what else you can do, you can always email me!

 ## 2.4 Using your trained model
 Get your API key from your account settings.
-Replace the info in roboflow-info.txt...
+Replace the info in roboflow-info.json, including project name and version...

 ...BASK IN EVEN MORE **GLORY**!